cor-mobile-robotics/lab-wiki/safety.md

 Call 015-2788888 (or 112)

-Warn people and go ouside
+Warn people and go outside

 ## Batteries